coldbox-modules/cbsecurity/readme.md

 - If the type of invalidation is `authorization` the `cbSecurity_onInvalidAuthorization` interception will be announced
 - If the type is `authentication` the default action for that type will be executed (An override or a relocation) `invalidAuthenticationEvent`
 - If the type is `authorization` the default action for that type will be executed (An override or a relocation) `invalidAuthorizationEvent`
+- If the action is `block` then the firewall will block the request.

 ### Caveats